Reasons to Do Food Challenges

 An example is a patient who has been mislabeled as allergic to one or more foods despite an unconvincing history or suspicious skin test or laboratory test results.
+We often see patients who unfortunately have had broad food panels obtained, which can give multiple, falsely positive results, leading to unecessarily restrictive diets.
 Giving the food under medical supervision reassures patients that they can eat the food safely.

 Furthermore, sometimes the reactions are not related to food but are brought on by other things such as medications, toxins, parasites, allergen exposures by inhalation or contact, viral illness, exercise, or panic.

 3. Verify whether a patient has outgrown food allergies.

 Many children born allergic to milk, egg, wheat or soy outgrow their food allergies by their third to sixth birthday.
 Studies have also shown that about 20 percent of children with allergic reactions to peanut and about 10 percent of children with allergic reactions to tree nuts may outgrow their sensitivity.
 A carefully performed food challenge can safely document when the food can be returned to the diet or at least when the likelihood of a significant reaction is drastically reduced.

 4. Discover the degree of sensitivity.